slipscomb3/odin-recipes/README.md

 I am hoping to be comfortable setting up the boiler plate by myself and familarize myself further with the link and image tags.

 Post-Project:
+It feels good to finish something like this, even if I did kind of half-ass it in the end.
+I learned how to make use of the vs code commit feature.
+I also got more comfortable with some of the tab/enter shortcuts.

+I am proud of myself.
+I will continue to do better and better things.